Qontigo/axioma-py/README.md

 ## What were the changes made in last release?

-Please find the changes made in previous releases [here] (CHANGELOG.rst).
+Please find the changes made in previous releases [here](CHANGELOG.rst).